ILIAS-eLearning/ILIAS/docs/documentation/maintenance-coordinator.md

 the development of the component.
 * The coordinator MUST give recommendations to the JF whether to accept or decline changes.
+* If two people share the role of the coordinator and give contradictory feedback for a change request, they MUST resolve the conflict as quickly as possible and publish a new feedback without contradictions.
+* If two people share the role of the coordinator they MAY give feedback the different aspects of a change request.
+In such a case, both feedbacks MUST be considered.
 * The coordinator MUST accept decisions of the Technical Board on change requests in case of disagreement on the JF.
 * The coordinator MUST review final implementation of some accepted